opensearch-project/documentation-website/_im-plugin/index-settings.md

 index.soft_deletes.retention_lease.period | The maximum amount of time to retain a shard's history of operations.
 Default is `12h`. index.load_fixed_bitset_filters_eagerly | Whether OpenSearch should preload cached filters.
 Available options are `true` and `false`.
 Default is `true`. index.hidden | Whether the index should be hidden.
 Hidden indexes are not returned as part of queries that have wildcards.
 Available options are `true` and `false`.
 Default is `false`. index.merge.policy | This setting controls the merge policy for the Lucene segments.
-Available options are `tiered` and `log_byte_size`.
-The default is `tiered`, however, for time-series data such as log events, we recommend that you use the `log_byte_size` merge policy which can improve the query performance when conducting range queries on the `@timestamp` field.
+The available options are `tiered` and `log_byte_size`.
+The default is `tiered`, but for time-series data, such as log events, we recommend that you use the `log_byte_size` merge policy, which can improve query performance when conducting range queries on the `@timestamp` field.
 We recommend that you not change the merge policy of an existing index.
 Instead, configure this setting when creating a new index.

 ## Updating a static index setting